If you are not using Android, there is no need to be sad! A web version is now also available at inversoweb.printerattic.com/.

 |Kentmere K400||Harman Technical Service / David Abberley||Single parameter power law.
 Preliminary data of unknown accuracy.|

-Nota bene: when the exposure rounding is set to ‘Auto’, the exposure times are rounded to the closest available shutter time with either an overexposure or an underexposure bias.
+Nota bene: when the exposure rounding is set to ‘Auto’, the exposure times are rounded to the closest available shutter time with a bias either towards overexposure or towards underexposure.
 For positive material (slides), Inverso biases the exposure towards underexposure, while for negative material, the bias is towards overexposure.

 6. Tap ‘Adjust!’ to correct the measured exposure time